Vidyasagar University: Governance

-Affliations
+Affiliations

 The university is an affiliating institution and has its jurisdiction over Purba Medinipur and Paschim Medinipur districts or any district which may be created in future out of any parts thereof.
 Thirty colleges of the University of Calcutta in the erstwhile district of Midnapore were initially deemed to be affiliated to Vidyasagar University.

-Vidyasagar University Teachers'Association (VUTA)
+Vidyasagar University Teachers' Association (VUTA)

 The professors of Vidyasagar University formed their association in 1986 with nine teachers of the six postgraduate departments.
 Gradually the organization developed into a viable entity.
 Apart from looking into the pure financial and promotional interests of the teachers, the association regularly organizes academic seminars and cultural programmes in which many students and other members of the university community participate.
 On 24 July 2013 VUTA celebrated its belated silver jubilee function and published a souvenir.
 The organization got its registration in 2015.
 On 4 December 2015, and for the first time in the history of the association, a Professor in Anthropology wrote an open letter to the President of the association pointing out the anomalies in the study leave rules for the teachers.